krzygorz/VerilogTea/README.md

 ## Circuit diagram

-The diagram below shows the result of "high level" synthesis - replacing procedural blocks by multiplexers and applying some basic optimizations.
-However, unlike in the case of full synthesis, the translation of high-level blocks like adders to logic gate level is not performed.
-This makes the picture readable while still giving an overview of how the code will be synthesized.
-Also, the `swapbytes` parameter is set to 0 to simplify the diagram.

-To re-generate the diagram, run `yosys show.ys`.
+This diagrams shows how yosys synthetizes the `tea_enc_dec` module before primitives like adders and muxes are mapped into logic-gate level.
+To re-generate this diagram, run `yosys show.ys`.

 ![auto-generated circuit diagram](diagram.svg)